fastrgv/RufasSlider/README.md

 ## what is special about this project?
 Uses the C++ programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability and open source freedom, this project relies on SDL2, a PNG-loader by Lode Vandevenne, and SFML-Audio (because of its elegant audio interface).